reagento/dishka/docs/errors.rst

 Some of the exceptions can be raised during container creation, some can be also raised later when some object is requested.
-Here are some cases and their possible reasons
+Here are some cases and their possible reasons.

 Possible errors
 ********************************